 Admission and Academic Appeals Committee

 Students with admission, readmission or reinstatement difficulties may appeal in writing to the Admission and Academic Appeals Committee.
 If the written appeal is denied, personal appeals may be made by appointment through the Registrar’s Office.
 Please note: if a student has been dismissed more than once, the student will only be allowed to appeal in person.
 No written appeal is allowed.
-The committee will study the case and advise the director of Admission and Enrollment Services, registrar or provost as to the proper solutions.
+The committee will study the case and advise the Director of Admission, Registrar or Provost as to the proper solutions.

 Students with grievances about grades may appeal, in writing, to the Admission and Academic Appeals Committee after first having tried to resolve the issue by conferences with the instructor and department chairperson.
 If the instructor is the department chairperson, the conference should be with the instructor and college dean.
 The committee will hear both sides of the issue, examine the records and advise the provost and all parties concerned as to a recommended disposition.

-The assistant chancellor for student affairs (as delegated to the dean of students) handles matters involving students’ rights and responsibilities.
-The assistant chancellor’s responsibility regarding discipline is two-fold: assuring that students are treated fairly, and seeing that students meet university policies and regulations.
+The Dean of Students handles matters involving students’ rights and responsibilities.
+The responsibility regarding discipline is two-fold: assuring that students are treated fairly, and seeing that students meet university policies and regulations.
 The assistant chancellor is guided in this responsibility by Chapters 17 and 18 of the Wisconsin Administrative Code and by those regulations specific to UW-Platteville.
-For details, see Policies Governing Student Life by going to www.uwplatt.edu, clicking on campus resources A-Z, selecting letter “P” and then selecting Policies Governing Student Life.
+For details, see Policies Governing Student Life by going to https://www.uwplatt.edu, clicking on campus resources A-Z, selecting letter “P” and then selecting Policies Governing Student Life.